kalvinmattheus/upmarkchecker/README.md

 cd upmarkchecker
 ```

-Run the following command to install the neccasary software for the script to run (see below for instructions without makefile):
+Run the following command to install the necessary software for the script to run (see below for instructions without makefile):
 ```shell
 make install
 ```